 Russ Hiebert is the former Member of Parliament for the electoral district of South Surrey – White Rock – Cloverdale in British Columbia, Canada.

 Russ was first elected to Parliament in June of 2004, re-elected for a second term in January 2006, for a third term in October 2008 and for a fourth term in May 2011.

 In his first term as Member of Parliament, Russ served on the Standing Committee on Access to Information, Privacy and Ethics.
-He also founded and continues to serve as Co-Chairman of the All-Party Parliamentary Border Caucus which focuses on Canada-U.S. border issues, trade and security.
+He also founded and served as Co-Chairman of the All-Party Parliamentary Border Caucus which focuses on Canada-U.S. border issues, trade and security.

-At the beginning of his second term, Russ was appointed Parliamentary Secretary to the Minister of National Defence, and continued in his role as Co-Chairman of the Border Caucus.
-In 2006, he was first elected Chairman of the Canadian Branch of the Commonwealth Parliamentary Association (CPA), a post he has been re-elected to annually by his fellow MPs.
+At the beginning of his second term, Russ was appointed Parliamentary Secretary to the Minister of National Defense, and continued in his role as Co-Chairman of the Border Caucus.
+In 2006, he was first elected Chairman of the Canadian Branch of the Commonwealth Parliamentary Association (CPA), a post he was re-elected to annually by his fellow MPs.
 In October 2007, Russ assumed the position of Parliamentary Secretary to the Minister of Intergovernmental Affairs and Western Economic Diversification.

 In his third term, he served on the House of Commons Finance Committee and the International Human Rights Sub-Committee.

-In the 41st Parliament, Russ serves on the Standing Committee on International Trade and on the International Human Rights Sub-Committee.
-Along with that he continues in his leadership roles with the Commonwealth Parliamentary Association and the All-Party Parliamentary Border Caucus.
+In the beginning of the 41st Parliament, Russ served on the Standing Committee on International Trade and on the International Human Rights Sub-Committee.
+He also continued with his leadership roles with the Commonwealth Parliamentary Association and the All-Party Parliamentary Border Caucus.